xiuchengquek/kingfisher/README.md

 -02/06/2015 : Establish basic framework for testing.
 Provided basic documentation.
 Working landing page.
 -15/06/2015 : Added Hiercherical Clustering Service at the server backend.
 Added Service to store data at the from end `dataFactory`.
+-16/06/2015 : Added Parser for Maf and Clinical Data

 ## Introduction